State formation

 State formation is the process of the development of a centralized government structure in a situation in which one did not exist.
 State formation has been a study of many disciplines of the social sciences for a number of years, so much so that Jonathan Haas writes, "One of the favorite pastimes of social scientists over the course of the past century has been to theorize about the evolution of the world's great civilizations."

 The study of state formation is divided generally into the study of ancient state formation (those that developed in stateless societies), medieval or early modern state formation, and the study of modern state formation (particularly of the form that developed in Europe in the 17th century and spread around the world).
 State formation can include state-building and nation-building.

 Academic debate about various theories is a prominent feature in fields like anthropology, sociology, economics, and political science.
 Dominant frameworks emphasize the superiority of the state as an organization for waging war and extracting resources.
 Prominent theories for medieval, early modern, and modern state formation emphasize the roles of warfare, commerce, contracts, and cultural diffusion in ushering in the state as a dominant organizational form.
+More recent and integrative studies suggest a cross-civilizational interactive process leading to the formation of early states.